Jewish Werkdorp Nieuwe Sluis

 In the newly reclaimed polder called Wieringermeer, the first farmland is ready for use.
 Various labour camps are abandoned by the reclaimers.
 This includes a few residential barracks near the hamlet of Nieuwesluis.

-The Jewish Work Village Nieuwe Sluis as a hakhsharah institution
+The Jewish Werkdorp Nieuwe Sluis as a hakhsharah institution

 Meanwhile, various hakhsharah institutions were set up in Germany.
-Those who have followed an internal preparatory course in agriculture, among other things, can obtain a Palestine certificate from the British government.
+Those who have followed an internal preparatory course in agriculture there can obtain a Palestine certificate from the British government.
 This entitles them to emigrate to Mandatory Palestine.
-In this way, the British government keeps a grip on the number of immigrants that it wants to admit.
+In this way, the British government keeps a grip on the number of immigrants it wants to admit.
 A future in Palestine was the aim of the Zionist movement.
-But as the social and economic position of the Jews in Germany was soon under threat, other Jewish youths also signed up.
+But as the social and economic position of the Jews in Germany was soon under threat, other Jewish youths also enrolled.

 Soon after Hitler’s rise to power, the first young refugees, mostly for political reasons, arrived in the Netherlands and it became clear that something had to be done.
 The Dutch government hopes and expects that the stay in our country is an intermediate step.

 Prof. George van den Bergh’s initiative, the establishment of the “Stichting Joodse Arbeid” (Foundation for Jewish Work), responds to this.
-The foundation is looking for a place where these young people can prepare themselves for emigration through training, following the example of the hakhsharah institutions in Germany.
+The Foundation is looking for a place where these young people can prepare themselves for emigration through training, following the example of the hakhsharah institutions in Germany.
 Initially to Palestine, but other countries will also be considered.
 The hakhsharah institutions can serve as an example.
 Agriculture and cattle breeding are a major part of this training, along with metal and woodworking.
-Young men and women between 18 and 25 form the target group.
-The Jewish Refugee Committee also plays a role in these developments.
+Young men and women between 18 and 25 are the target group.
+The Committee for Jewish Refugees also plays a role in these developments.

-After negotiations, the Foundation is allowed to lease the first farm, named “Oostwaardhoeve”, initially 91 hectares in size, in the Wieringermeer.
-The Stichting Joodse Arbeid (Jewish Labour Foundation) retains the name “Jewish Work Village Nieuwe Sluis”.
+After negotiations, the Foundation leases the first farm in the Wieringermeer, called “Oostwaardhoeve”, which initially measured 91 hectares.
+The Stichting Joodse Arbeid (Jewish Labour Foundation) keeps the name “Jewish Werkdorp Nieuwe Sluis”.
 In March 1934 a small group of apprentices arrive as quartermasters.
 They move into some abandoned barracks.
-For three and a half years, these served as accommodation for the excavation workers, who dug the ditches, trenches, and streams.
+For three and a half years, these served as accommodation for the excavation workers who dug the ditches and ditches.
+By the end of 1934, four barracks and a canteen stand close together around the Haukes House.
+The idea is to build a community centre as the centre of the Werkdorp, around which the barracks are built in a semi-circle.
+The opening ceremony took place at the beginning of 1937, and the Werkdorp took on its definitive form.

-The Deventer Association as an individual hakhsharah institution
+The Deventer Association as a individual hakhsharah institution

-In the Netherlands, there was already an organisation that was engaged in similar training, but on an individual basis: the Deventer Association.
+In the Netherlands, an organisation already existed that was engaged in similar training, but on an individual basis: the Deventer Association.

 There were many mutual contacts between the Palestine pioneers in Slootdorp and those in Deventer.
 This proved to be very useful later on, after the evacuation of the Werkdorp.